QPO-Based Bayesian Constraints on Charged Particle Dynamics Around Magnetized Schwarzschild Black Holes: Introduction

 Furthermore, tidal forces exerted by a black hole on a companion star can trigger Roche lobe overflow and the formation of an accretion disk, as commonly observed in microquasars-binary systems consisting of a stellar-mass black hole and a donor star.
 Within the disk, angular momentum is transported outward through turbulent and magnetic stresses, while viscous dissipation converts gravitational potential energy into thermal radiation.
 The innermost regions of the accretion flow are therefore heated to temperatures sufficient to emit copiously in the X-ray band, providing a key observational tracer of matter approaching the event horizon \cite{shahzadi2021epicyclic,jumaniyozov2024circular}.
 In parallel, part of the accreting plasma can be collimated into relativistic jets, powered by magnetic stresses and rotational energy extraction.
 Besides, the X-ray flux emitted from accreting black hole systems often exhibits quasi-periodic oscillations (QPOs), which are believed to originate from plasma perturbations and dynamical processes occurring in the strong gravitational field near the compact object \cite{donmez2024perturbing,donmez2024proposing,donmez2024comparison,nishonov2025qpos}.
 As such, QPOs provide an effective probe of spacetime geometry and of the physical conditions in the inner accretion flow.
 They have been successfully employed to constrain black hole masses and spins and to test extensions or alternatives to general relativity \cite{remillard2006x,rayimbaev2022radio,abramowicz2001precise,jumaniyozov2025black}.
 Within this framework, the dynamics of particles endowed with both electric charge and a magnetic dipole moment orbiting a black hole immersed in a parabolic magnetic field constitute a new avenue for exploring the associated observational signatures and potential constraints.

 Within such motivations, in this paper, we investigate the dynamics of charged magnetized particles and the associated QPO phenomenology around black holes immersed in a paraboloidal magnetic field.
 We further perform a Bayesian parameter estimation using Markov Chain Monte Carlo techniques to constrain the black hole mass and magnetospheric parameters within the relativistic precession model, employing observational QPO data from different black hole systems \cite{bouchy2001p,shermatov2025qpos}.
+In addition to estimating the model parameters through the MCMC procedure, we also analyze the correlation matrix of the inferred parameters to investigate possible degeneracies and assess the independence of the resulting constraints.

 The paper is organized as follows.
 In Sec.\ref{section 2}, we introduce the formulation of the external magnetic field surrounding a Schwarzschild black hole and describe the coupling between the particle’s magnetic dipole moment and the external field.
 In Sec.\ref{section 3}, we analyze the dynamical properties of magnetized charged particles through the effective potential, the stability of circular orbits, and the behavior of the innermost stable circular orbit.
 We also investigate the radiation properties of the accretion disk and the fundamental oscillation frequencies relevant for QPO modeling within the relativistic precession framework.
 In Sec.\ref{section 4}, we apply an MCMC analysis to constrain the black hole mass, magnetic field strength, field geometry, coupling parameter, and QPO orbital radius using observational data from stellar-mass, intermediate-mass, and supermassive black holes.
 Finally, Sec.\ref{conclusion} summarizes our main results and discusses their astrophysical implications.